NaimAyat/CS180/README.md

 # UCLA_CS180

-Notes for UCLA CS180 Spring 2017 with Professor Rafail Ostrovsky.
+Notes for UCLA Computer Science 180 (Algorithms and Complexity) with Professor Rafail Ostrovsky.